Why is accessibility so important?

 Colour contrast is easy to check for WCAG2 compliance.
 There are many browser extensions, apps, plugins and websites you can use.

-WCAG3 colour contrast uses a new method, known as Advanced Perceptual Contast Algorithm (APCA) which scores differently, and gives different values depending on whether you're checking a light foreground against a dark background or vice versa.
-This means that some combinations previously accessible to AA standard might now fail, and others that previously failed might now be accessible!
+WCAG3 colour contrast uses a new method, known as Advanced Perceptual Contrast Algorithm (APCA) which scores differently, and gives different values depending on whether you're checking a light foreground against a dark background or vice versa.

 To meet AA standard under WCAG2, you'll need to ensure that your contrast ratio is at least 4.5:1 for body copy, and 3:1 for large text such as headings.
 This is calculated using some mathematical jiggery-pokery.